dis-moi/merge-extensions/README.md

 This project is only useful for a time being, to merge both LMEM extensions while allowing to keep on developing each of them separately

+## Install

+Clone recursively the git project (get all the modules)
+> git clone --recursive git@github.com:insitu-project/merge-extensions.git

 ## Running

 Just run make with no arguments ( will update, build and merge the extensions locally )
 > make

 # Running specifics tasks manually

+## Updating

+Get the latest master version of the submodules
+> make update

 ## Building